jekyll/minima/_posts/2020-09-06-can-you-rely-on-your-own-brain.md

 ##### **There is no escaping**

 Biases are an inherent part of human life.
 They impact each one of us, they influence how we think and how we act.
 If they are not identified and compensated for, it can mean sub-optimal lives for each one of us.
 I understand it is difficult to overcome existing habits and let go of things we are most comfortable with.
-But we need to take that first step.
-In writing this article, I have taken the first step in my journey to identify and overcome my biases.
+But we all need to take that first step.

-The question is, when will you?